gwynethmoreland/gwynethmoreland.github.io/_pages/teaching.md

 author_profile: true
 ---

-For fall 2024, I am teaching Math 210: Calculus III.
-Our section meets 2-2:50PM on MWF.
+For fall 2025, I am teaching Math 210: Calculus III.
+Our section meets 4-4:50PM on MWF.
 Please see the [Blackboard site](https://uic.blackboard.com/) for more details.

-My office hours are TBA.
+My office hours are Monday 2-2:50 in the MSLC and Wednesday 3-3:50 in SEO 413.

 Past teaching (at UIC)
 ------
+* Spring 2025: Math 553 (Algebraic geometry 2: scheme theory)
+* Fall 2024: Math 210 (Calc III)
 * Spring 2024: Math 215 (Introduction to Advanced Mathematics)
 * Fall 2023: Math 210 (Calc III)